Documentation

 structure Burnett2019.SocialMeaningGame (P V : Type) [Fintype P] [Fintype V] [DecidableEq P] [DecidableEq V] :

-A Social Meaning Game (Burnett Def.
-4.1): a signalling game where variant choice conveys social information.
+A Social Meaning Game ([Bur19] Def.
+4.1, extended per Def.
+4.3 with the value function): a signalling game where variant choice conveys social information.

 • P: persona types (social categories the listener is trying to infer)